Skip to main content

 Once I discovered the roof, it became more than an escape route.
 It became a laboratory.
 By “laboratory,” I mean a place where perfectly reasonable kids asked completely unnecessary questions like: “How far can you spit?”
 Which, naturally, evolved into peeing-for-distance contests.
 I was bored and curious.
 When you’re dirt poor, you make your own fun.
 Sometimes fun turned into experiments.
 Just not in ways anyone was asking for.

-Speaking of science… Santa once brought me a science kit.
+Speaking of experiments… Santa once brought me a science kit.
 Beakers.
 Powders.
 Instructions.
 Now, a reasonable person would follow those instructions.
 I took a more… comprehensive approach.
 One bowl.
 Every chemical.
 No plan.
 “What happens if you mix all of it?”
 I don’t remember the exact outcome.
 I do remember that was the exact moment my future in science quietly backed out of the room and shut the door behind it.
 I did marry a brilliant scientist, though, a microbiologist by trade!

 Looking back, the pattern is pretty clear.
 Curiosity?
 High.
 Judgment?
 Still buffering.